albertobsd/keyhunt/README.md

 ## Dependencies
 - pthread

-Tested under Debian, Termux, Ubuntu Shell for windows 10
+Tested under Debian, Ubuntu Shell for windows 10

 ## Thanks

 This program was possible thanks to
 - IceLand
 - kanhavishva
+- JLP for part of his code
 - All the group of CryptoHunters that made this program possible
 - All the users that tested it, report bugs, requested improvements and shared his knowledge.